gnicol/GitSwarm/perforce_swarm/doc-ce/integration/oauth_provider.md

 resources on behalf of a resource owner.
 Or you can allow users to sign in to your application with their GitLab.com account.
 In fact OAuth allows to issue access token to third-party clients by an authorization server, with the approval of the resource owner, or end-user.
-Mostly, OAuth2 is using for SSO (Single sign-on).
+Mostly, OAuth2 is used for SSO (Single sign-on).
 But you can find a lot of different usages for this functionality.
 For example, the 'GitSwarm Importer' feature uses the OAuth protocol to give access to repositories without sharing user